vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-verbal-memory-exercise-with-history.md

   adjustment phase (jetlag recovery) but have since returned to normal.
 I also got my highest ever verbal memory score of 345 on 2025-05-19.

+* 2025-08-05: 148.4 points moving average, placing me at the 97.92th
+  percentile.
+My scores seem to have recovered from the dip seen in the last recorded moving average (preceding bullet point) where they had dipped during timezone adjustment in India.
+There's still a lot of fluctuation in scores.